-Follow these steps to connect the vessel's phone(s) and any purchased voice line accessories to the system.
+Follow these steps to connect the vessel's phone.

-Connect Vessel Phone(s)
+Connect the Vessel Phone

-Using the supplied RJ-11 cables, connect the customer's analog (not digital) phone(s), fax machine, and/or PABX to the desired "Voice Line" jack(s) on the ICM (see Figure 87).
-Each jack is linked to a phone line.
+Using the supplied RJ-11 cable, connect the customer's analog (not digital) phone or PABX to the "Voice Line 1" jack on the ICM (see Figure 74).